testflows/TestFlows-Texts/README.md

     text('"""')
     ```

     Well, this is pretty much it.
-With `testflows.texts` you have full power of TestFlows test framework
+With `testflows.texts` you have full power of full featured
-    and Python language to make sure your documentation always stays to date.
-In fact,
+    test framework and Python language at your disposal to make sure your documentation always
-    running `.tfd` files for new versions of your software becomes part of release process
+    stays to date.
 ```